*This is a collaborative post

 The 3 main things you will need that I’ve learned through experience are:

 - A regular job – Your mortgage advisor will need to see proof of your income.
 The longer you have been at your job also helps for stability.
 You have to prove your income and show evidence of your outgoings.
 So a good idea is to save up your last three months of bank statements and payslips as a minimum as well as any letters of any benefits you claim.
 If you are self-employed, you will need to show your last two tax returns and business accounts.
-Your income will be put through a “stress test” to show your ability to make your payments if the interest rates were to rise or if your circumstances changed.
+Your income will be put through a “stress test” to show your ability to make your payments and buy a subject to contract (in simple words… a house) if the interest rates were to rise or if your circumstances changed.
 Such as a planned retirement date or if you started a family.

 - Good Credit – Your credit history will be a big factor.
 The better your credit score the better mortgage rates will be available to you.
 Your debts will be also taken into consideration when applying for a mortgage.